zaksabeast/PokemonRNGGuides/guides/xy/en/Friend Safari RNG Guide.md

     - **Main RNG Frame**: The main RNG frame ranges that correspond to each TinyMT frame that is listed.
         - Through manipulation of the TinyMT timeline, you can make the TinyMT frames overlap with different main RNG frames.
     - **Enctr?**: Determines if there will be an encounter or not if the character turns or walks into the grass during those TinyMT seeds.
+It's the most important factor for this RNG.
         - Encounter of less than 5 is best since this will guarantee an encounter every time.
     - **Sync?**: Determines if nature will be Synchronized or not.
         - `X` = No `O` = Yes